History of Religion

 DiscussionIn this book, we use the term “metaphysical philosophies” to group together a set of world views that hold that “God” is a name for a metaphysical phenomenon.
 These philosophies do not believe in a personal god as a conscious entity.
 This distinguishes them from Deism.
 They also do not believe in interactions with the supernatural.
 This distinguishes them from Spiritualism.

-Metaphysical philosophies do not have enough adherents to be called a religion.
-They are also quite diverse.
+Metaphysical philosophies are quite diverse.
 The only thing they share is that they posit some unfalsifiable statement about the universe.
 This can be:

 - The claim that the universe has a first cause, and that this first cause has no cause — instead of not making any statement about the beginning of the universe